 Information and Communication Technology (ICT) is a crucial tool in the contemporary world of work.
 Technological advancements, especially in Information and Communication Technology, have provided opportunities for delivering education and training using various methods, including distance and open learning.
 This enables one teacher to reach multiple groups of students simultaneously.
-The National Policy on Information and Communication and training both within and outside the formal education system.
+The National Policy on Information and Communication Technology of 2016 encouraged use of ICT in the delivery of education and training both within and outside the formal education system.
 In environments with shortage of teachers, instructors, and lecturers in certain subjects such as languages, mathematics, and sciences, this approach can effectively provide quality education to a larger number of students using a small number of skilled teachers.
 However, this can only be successful if ICT infrastructure and resources for students are available and increased.